astronomer/docs/learn/airflow-branch-operator.md

 To get the most out of this guide, you should have an understanding of:

 - Airflow operators.
 See [Operators 101](what-is-an-operator.md).
 - Dependencies in Airflow.
-See [Managing Dependencies in Apache Airflow](managing-dependencies.md).
+See [Managing Dependencies in Apache Airflow®](managing-dependencies.md).
 - Using Airflow decorators.
-See [Introduction to Airflow decorators](airflow-decorators.md).
+See [Introduction to Apache Airflow® decorators](airflow-decorators.md).

 ## `@task.branch` (BranchPythonOperator)